 Download YEEP as a disk image.
 The name of the program is "YEEP01".
 If you're using drive 8 (in VICE, for instance), type:

-YEEP is shared under a Creative Commons Attribution 2.5 license and the source code is available here.
+Yeep!Eep!Eep! is open source! and shared under a Creative Commons Attribution 2.5 license

 The YEEP book